 4. Serve with a side of dressing if your kiddos like it.
 (My kids like ranch dressing.)

-With Remembrance Day this coming weekend, this is a perfect and easy snack to help introduce what Remembrance Day is all about to little ones.
+With Remembrance Day this week, this is a perfect and easy snack to help introduce what Remembrance Day is all about to little ones.
 My kids loved the snack and after our little discussion, they now know why they are proudly wearing a poppy on their jacket this time of year.

 Jill Dubien is a working mom who loves to craft and cook with her kiddos in her spare time.
 She has an awesome and supportive husband and 2 wonderful kids—a daughter who is 4 and a son who is 3.
 Before she had kids, Jill couldn’t cook much of anything except toast and cereal, and really despised being in the kitchen.
 Jill blogs at Meet the Dubiens, where she shares lots of fun foods and crafts for kids.
 You’ll find more of her cute recipe ideas here.